What is multiple sclerosis?

 Multiple sclerosis, or MS, is a chronic and oftentimes progressive and potentially disabling illness involving the brain, the spinal cord, and the optic nerves in the eyes.
 People who struggle with MS notice issues involving their muscle control, balance, vision, and other basic bodily functions, but the effects and severity of MS symptoms differ between each and every patient.

 Here at the Biologix Center, we recognize the need for unique treatment methods that are not only effective, but are also personalized to cater to each patient’s unique, ever-evolving needs.
-Download your patient info packet now to learn more about the innovative treatment methods we offer at the Biologix Center!

 How is multiple sclerosis typically diagnosed?